bruceb3/bruceb3.github.io/source/posts/2013-12-31-dealing-with-filenames-containing-whitespace.markdown

 # A Solution?

-Even though this has been an issue for many years, it's common to see housekeeping and backup scripts still failing on file names that contain spaces.
+Even though this has been an issue for many years, it's common to see housekeeping and backup scripts still failing because of file names that contain spaces.
 On some versions of UNIX, the find and xargs commands have an option to deal with spaces in file names.
-Use the `-print0` option to the find command and the `-0` option to the xargs command to have xargs use a NULL character as the terminator.
+Use the `-print0` option to the find command and the `-0` option to the xargs command to have find terminate each value with a NULL character and get xargs to use a NULL character as the terminator.
 This will work on Linux and Mac but not all versions of Solaris and AIX have these options to find and xargs.

 Here is an example of using -print0 and -0